-From what to put on your website to how to spread the news, here are 8 tips to help you create, share, and use your honeymoon fund.
+If you're worried about honeymoon registry etiquette particulars, like how to ask for money, we're here to help, along with expert insight from Swann and Sarah Margulis, CEO of Honeyfund, a free honeymoon registry website.
+From what to put on your registry to how to spread the news about this gifting option, here are six tips to help you create, share, and use your honeymoon fund.

 While you should definitely use any money contributed via a honeymoon registry for your honeymoon, there's no rule saying that SCUBA lesson your aunt purchased actually has to be a SCUBA lesson.
-You might decide that you'd much rather upgrade your standard room to a suite or an over-water bungalow, or arrive at your destination and realize that a helicopter tour would be more your speed.
+You might decide that you'd much rather upgrade your standard room to a suite or an over-water bungalow or else arrive at your destination and realize that a helicopter tour would be more your speed.
 Or maybe you'd rather spend a few hours in a smaller seat on the airplane, then reward yourself with a luxurious day for two at the spa instead.
 It's your trip, after all!
 And if you land and are way too tired for that sunrise hike up a volcano, there's always a sunset cruise or a private dinner on the beach.